davenquinn/xenoliths/paper/text/chapters/02-methods.md

 synthetic standards; matrix corrections were made using the CITZAF [@Armstrong1988] algorithm.
-1714 measurements were performed across the six peridotite samples, concentrated in 3-4 locations of interest per sample. <!-- 403 measurements of dunites and the basalt host were also taken, but are not reported in this study. -->
+1714 measurements were performed across the six peridotite samples, concentrated in 3-4 locations of interest per sample.
+403 measurements of basaltic host and entrained dunites were also taken.

 Areas with orthopyroxene and clinopyroxene in contact were emphasized to aid in thermometry.
 Minerals were classified from the analytical data using a nearest-neighbor fitting algorithm between pure endmember